Pixisoft/Documents/sHierarchy/Details.md

 The source can be compiled in .NET 2.0 or above, hence all .NET version should work well with this plugin.

+This tool has been tested on Unity version 2019, but we would recommended you use this package in Unity version 2021.

 Notice the tool is open source; so you can find the full source code on GitHub, the link https://github.com/Pixisoft/sHierarchy.
 Feel free to open issues if you have question about the tool, or even better if you like to contribute